mbarkhau/lib3to6/README.md

 )
 ```

-When you build you package, the contends of the resulting distribution
+When you build you package, the contents of the resulting distribution
 will be the code that was converted by lib3to6.